 Dr.Web MailD

-Dr.Web MailD is designed for direct email scanning, detection of malicious contents (not only attachments but also links to unwanted websites), and analysis of messages for signs of spam, their compliance with the security criteria indicated by a mail system administrator (scanning of body and headers of email messages using regular expressions specified by the administrator).
+The Dr.Web MailD component is designed for direct email scanning, detection of malicious contents (not only attachments but also links to malicious or unwanted websites), analyzing messages for signs of spam and checking their compliance with the security criteria set by an email system administrator (scanning of email message body and headers using regular expressions specified by the administrator).

-The component could be integrated into the mail server (MTA) via the standard interfaces Milter, Spamd, and Rspamd (these interfaces are usually used by the filter SpamAssassin), as well as into mail protocols (SMTP, POP3 and IMAP) transparent for the sending and receiving parties (MTA and MTA, MDA and MUA).
-The second method implies that the functionality of the SpIDer Gate component for scanning of network traffic is used by the Dr.Web MailD component.
-In the external filter mode, email attachments can be analyzed by the Dr.Web vxCube web service if Dr.Web vxCube integration is enabled.
+The component can be integrated with an email server (MTA) via Milter, Spamd and Rspamd standard interfaces (these interfaces are usually used by the SpamAssassin filter), as well as in email protocols (SMTP, POP3 and IMAP) transparent for sending and receiving parties (MTA and MTA, MDA and MUA).
+The second method implies that the SpIDer Gate network traffic monitor is used by the Dr.Web MailD component.
+In external filter mode, email attachments can be analyzed by the Dr.Web vxCube web service if its integration is enabled.

-As the SpIDer Gate monitor operates only in the GNU/Linux environment, the method of the transparent integration (“proxy” mode) is available only for the mail servers that operate in the GNU/Linux environment.
+Since the SpIDer Gate monitor runs only on OSes of the GNU/Linux family, the transparent integration method (a “proxy” mode) is available only for email servers running on OSes of the GNU/Linux family.

-In case of high intensity of the scanning of email messages, there is a possibility of having problems with their scanning due to depletion of the number of available file descriptors by the Dr.Web Network Checker component.
-In this case, it is necessary to increase the limit of the number of file descriptors available to Dr.Web for UNIX Mail Servers.
+If the scanning of email messages is highly intense, scanning issues can occur due to depletion of the number of available file descriptors by the Dr.Web Network Checker component.
+In this case, it is necessary to increase the limit by the number of file descriptors available to Dr.Web Mail Security Suite.

 Details: